-The Company's financial statements are prepared on a historical cost basis, which does not completely account for the effects of inflation.
+The Company's consolidated financial statements are prepared on a historical cost basis, which does not completely account for the effects of inflation.
 Material and labor expenses are the Company's primary costs.
 The cost of polymers, its primary raw material, was essentially unchanged from one year ago.
-Entegris expects the cost of resins to remain stable in the foreseeable future.
-Labor costs, including taxes and fringe benefits, rose modestly in fiscal 2002.
-Moderate increases also can be reasonably anticipated for fiscal 2003.
+Entegris expects the cost of resins to remain stable in the upcoming fiscal year.
+Labor costs, including taxes and fringe benefits, rose slightly in fiscal 2003 and moderate increases also can be reasonably anticipated for fiscal 2004.